Deep Springs International (DSI)

 If one family is using a container that is not covered, it will need to treat the water every 24 hours.
 If the container is covered and has a tap, the family only needs to treat it one time.

-“Evaluating the Long-Term Health Impact of Household Chlorination of Drinking Water in Rural Haiti” Harshfield et al.
+Harshfield et al., “Evaluating the Long-Term Health Impact of Household Chlorination of Drinking Water in Rural Haiti“, Proceedings of the Water Environment Federation, Disinfection 2011, pp. 274-302(29)

 • NSF / ANSI Standard 60: Drinking Water Treatment Chemicals: Gadyen Dlo is not specificially listed as complying, but dozens other companies selling sodium hypochlorite products for drinking water treatment are approved.
 This certifies that chemicals are safe at the maximum dose and that any impurities are below the maximum allowable limit.

-• US Environmental Protection Agency (EPA) Registration: Gadyen Dlo is not registered with the EPA, sodium hypochlorite has been registered since 1957, and the EPA issued a registration standard in 1986 saying that sodium hypochlorite products (with 5.25% – 12.5% chlorine) do not need individual registration review.
-The document also states that, “widely used in disinfecting water supplies for nearly a century, the hypochlorites have been proven safe and practical to use”.
+• US Environmental Protection Agency (EPA) Registration: Gadyen Dlo is not registered with the EPA but sodium hypochlorite has been 1957, and the EPA issued a registration standard in 1986 saying that sodium hypochlorite products (with 5.25% – 12.5% chlorine) do not need individual registration review.

-• World Health Organization (WHO):The World Health Organization does not currently approve products for use to treat drinking water.
-However, the Guidelines for Drinking Water Quality list liquid NaOCl with concentrations between 0.5% and 1% as a point-of-use water treatment method commonly used to prevent diarrhea in developing countries and for travelers WHO Guidelines for drinking water quality.
+• World Health Organization (WHO) Guidelines for Drinking Water Quality list liquid NaOCl with concentrations between 0.5% and 1% as a point-of-use water treatment method commonly used to prevent diarrhea in developing countries and for travellers WHO Guidelines for drinking water quality.

 World Health Organization Water Quality Guidelines.